-This introduction provides an overview of the information in this manual and describes the conventions it uses.
+This introduction provides an overview of the information in this publication and describes the conventions it uses.

-About This Manual
+About This Publication

-This manual is an overview of the DataBlade module development process.
-A DataBlade module extends the functionality of IBM Informix Dynamic Server to handle data with user-defined routines or to handle nontraditional kinds of data, such as full text, images, video, spatial data, and time series.
+This publication is an overview of the IBM® Informix® DataBlade® module development process.
+A DataBlade module extends the functionality of Informix Dynamic Server to handle data with user-defined routines or to handle nontraditional kinds of data, such as full text, images, video, spatial data, and time series.

-This section discusses the organization of the manual, the intended audience, and the associated software products you must have to develop and use a DataBlade module.
+This section discusses the intended audience, and the associated software products you must have to develop and use a DataBlade module.